kkruecke/cplus-documentation/notes/value-categories.rst

     int b = fun(42); // A declaration statement with an expression initializer
                      // fun(42) is an expression

+The three primary value categories--prvaue, xvalue and lvalue--are distinguished by whether they 'have identity' and whether they 'can be moved from'.

 Expressions are catgorized according to the following taxonomy:

 .. figure:: ../images/value-categories.jpg